Up-to-Date 2025

 B = Bus

-* Can also be switched to a short Uber ride.
+* Can also be switched to an Uber ride.

 ¹ Requires hiking down for 40min to reach the train station.